 How does an ‘Ivy league’ education compare to a ‘public ivy’ education?
-Let’s have a look at the experience of studying, costs, social and sports aspects, and what about job prospects, and potential future salary?
+Let’s take a look at the experience of studying, costs, social and sports aspects, and what about job prospects, and potential future salary?

 An Ivy League education refers to the academic programs offered by a group of eight prestigious private universities in the northeastern United States.